geode-sdk/docs/installation.md

 ```
 WINEDLLOVERRIDES="Xinput9_1_0=n,b" %command%
 ```
-This tells Wine to inject the Xinput9_1_0.dll found in the Geometry Dash folder, which is used by Geode.
+This tells Wine to use the Xinput9_1_0.dll found in the Geometry Dash folder, which is used by Geode.

 3. (optional) A stable version of Proton for Geometry Dash is **GE-Proton 7.43**.
 You can install it using **ProtonUp**, from Flathub.
 Try using that if you have trouble with launching the game.
 This isn't guaranteed to work on all machines, but it's worth a shot.
 If GD runs fine for you, **don't change the Proton version**.